Zoran Erbez: Bosnia and Herzegovina youth teams

 On 29 June 2011, Erbez became the new head coach of the Bosnia and Herzegovina U15 national team where he has been holding the position ever since.
 He led the team in a couple of UEFA Euro U17 qualifications alongside coach Sakib Malkočević, but was unsuccessful.

-He was also a caretaker manager of the Bosnia and Herzegovina U17 national team in 2018.

 Return to Slavija

 On 2 July 2020, it was announced that Erbez would once again become the manager of Slavija, but also staying as the under-15 national team head coach.